canghel/placenta/docs/README.md

 *   Training required 5.5 hours, but once trained the testing time was minimal (1m 32 s for all 2764 test images)

+For plotting, we used

+* !!!!!!!!!!!!!!!!!!!
+(BPG here)

 ## Authors

 The imaging portion of the project was led by Jen-Mei Chang, Karamatou (Kara) Yacoubou Djima, and Catalina Anghel, with Kellie Archer, Amy Cochran, Anca Radulescu, Rebecca Turner, Lan Zhong.

-Dr. Carolyn Salafia and Ruchit Shah from [Placental Analytics, LLC](http://www.placentalanalytics.com/) provided the data, extensive biological knowledge and research support.
+Dr. Carolyn Salafia, Terri Girardi and Ruchit Shah from [Placental Analytics, LLC](http://www.placentalanalytics.com/) provided the data, extensive biological knowledge and research support.

 For data and medical expertise, the authors are Richard Miller, University of Rochester, NIH National Children’s Study Placenta Consortium; Philip J. Katzman, University of Rochester, NIH National Children’s Study Placenta Consortium; and Jack Moye, NICHD.